Anna-Dinius/ase-285-team-project/docs/modules/AdminModule.md

 # Admin Module

-Manages user access control, including promoting/demoting admins and removing users.
+Allows an admin to manage user access control, including promoting users to admins, demoting admins to users, giving access to a user that already has an account, and removing users' access to the business.

 ---